qiime2/qiime2.github.io/docs/_sources/Artifact-API.txt

 >>> exit
 ```

 One powerful feature of QIIME 2 is that you can combine interfaces.
-For example, you could develop a Python script that automatically processes files for you to generate results as we just did, and then perform analysis of those files using the command line interface or [[QIIME Studio]].
+For example, you could develop a Python script that automatically processes files for you to generate results as we just did, and then perform analysis of those files using the command line interface or [QIIME Studio](QIIME-Studio.html).
 For example, you could now continue your analysis and view some results on the command line as follows:

 ```bash
 qiime diversity alpha-compare --i-alpha-diversity oo.qza --m-metadata-file q2-demo-sample-md.tsv --m-metadata-category Subject --o-visualization oo-compare